 Tsartlip First Nation is a member of the WSÁNEĆ Leadership Council Society, which also includes Tsawout First Nation and Tseycum First Nation (WSÁNEĆ Leadership Council n.d.).

-Tsartlip First Nation's Framework Agreement under the First Nations Land Management Act is currently is "short-term inactive" (FNLMRC 2020).
+Tsartlip First Nation does not currently have an active Framework Agreement under the First Nations Land Management Act (FNLMRC 2021).

 11.2.29 Tsawout First Nation